Prajwal Koirala

 Excited to explore cutting-edge research in safe and intelligent autonomy.
 Supported in my first semester by the Cornell Fellowship.

-Jul 15, 2025 Paper accepted to Conference on Decision and Control 2025, Rio de Janerio.
+Jul 15, 2025 Paper accepted to CDC 2025, Rio de Janerio.
 “FAWAC: Feasibility Informed Advantage Weighted Regression for Persistent Safety in Offline Reinforcement Learning” Coauthored with Dr. Zhanhong Jiang, Dr. Soumik Sarkar and Dr. Cody Fleming.
-Arxiv.
+CDC 2025 Arxiv Paper

 Jun 17, 2025 Defended my MS thesis.
 Title - "Towards safe and efficient offline reinforcement learning - learning safety constraints and expressive policies via generative modeling"